larrygrpolanco/larrygrpolanco/README.md

 -   **[YouTube Academic Spoken English Corpus (YASEC)](https://github.com/larrygrpolanco/youtube-transcript-corpus-study)**: A foundational project for me involving the creation and analysis of a 58-million-word corpus from YouTube academic video transcripts.
 This was my first major effort in using code (Python scripts) to systematically scrape, process, and analyze a large dataset to answer specific research questions about the lexical demands of online academic English.
     *(Tech: Python, youtube-transcript-api)*

-### My approach

-My development philosophy centers on creating tools that are genuinely useful.
-I believe in building tools that:

--   Solve legitimate, experienced problems, not just theoretical ones.
--   Respect users' time and cognitive load.
--   Extend human capabilities rather than aiming to replace them.
--   Are accessible and intuitive for those who need them.

-My background, spanning music, education, construction, and research, gives me a unique perspective on problem-solving.
-I've learned that meaningful innovation often happens when we connect seemingly unrelated ideas and focus on the underlying needs.

-### Let's connect

-I'm always interested in collaborating on projects that help people learn, communicate, or access resources more effectively.
-If you're working on something along these lines, or if my approach resonates with you, feel free to reach out!